 Indianapolis, IN 46278

-We will respond as soon as possible when you are here, and always within two business days from the time you tell us your complaint or the CEO gets your letter.
-Complaints about the quality of care we provide, or concern that you were sent home too early, please contact the agency that oversees Medicare quality standards.
-For Indiana, that is:
+We will respond as promptly as possible when you are on campus, and within two business days from the time OrthoIndy Hospital confirms receipt of your letter.
+For complaints about the quality of care OrthoIndy Hospital provides or a concern that you were sent home too early, please contact the Indiana Medicare quality standards agency referenced below:

 Indiana State Department of Health